ArielleF/Genetic-Ancestry-Social-Affiliation/README.md

 For questions, please email Arielle Fogel at <afogel29@gmail.com>.
 Thank you for your interest in our work!

-Arielle S. Fogel, Emily M. McLean, Jacob B. Gordon, Elizabeth A. Archie, Jenny Tung*, Susan C. Alberts*
+Arielle S. Fogel, Emily M. McLean, Jacob B. Gordon, Elizabeth A. Archie, Jenny Tung, Susan C. Alberts